 Petra, though it may be distinct from the Nabataean city.

-Tarah תָּרַח (Settlement) BiblicalA place name (an encampment) used in some versions of the Old Testament.
+Tarah תֶּרַח (Settlement) BiblicalA place name (an encampment) used in some versions of the Old Testament.
 It is identical to the personal name

 Terah.

-Teman תֵּימָן (Settlement & Country) Biblical, Biblical Hebrew, HebrewMeans
+Teman תֵּימָן (Settlement) Biblical, Biblical HebrewMeans

 "right hand" or

 "south" in Hebrew.
 This is an Edomite town in the Old Testament, supposedly named for a grandson of Esau.
-In modern Hebrew this name refers to the country of